 We have control over reliability because we have control over the chance of success.
 We control chance by the design, the manufacture, the assembly, the installation, the operation, and the maintenance of what we do.
 This means you can have world-class plant, equipment, and machine reliability by maximising the chance of success at every point in the life-cycle of your equipment and its parts.

 If you want world class reliability, then you will need to ensure failure-free design, manufacture, assembly, installation, operation, and maintenance is always done to your plant and equipment.
 That is the exact purpose and duty of a Plant Wellness Way EAM system-of-reliability.

-This series of slides is a companion to the new Industrial and Manufacturing Wellness book.
-The book has extensive information, all the necessary templates, and useful examples of how to design and build your own Plant Wellness Way enterprise asset life cycle management system.
-You can buy the book from its publisher, Industrial Press, and from Amazon Books.
+This slide is a companion to the new Industrial and Manufacturing Wellness book.
+The book has extensive information, all the necessary templates, and useful examples of how to design and build your own Plant Wellness Way enterprise asset life cycle management system-of-reliability.
+Get the book from its publisher, Industrial Press, and Amazon Books.

 Use the head office email address on the Contact Us page if you have questions about this slide.